blevinscm/genai-docs/docs/gemma-unsloth.md

 # Load the LoRA adapters to make them active for inference
 model.load_adapter("gemma_unsloth_tuned_lora")
-# The tokenizer was saved in Step 7 and reloaded with the base model above.
+# The tokenizer is already loaded with the base model.

 # Optional: To potentially improve inference speed (at the cost of higher VRAM and loss of adapter flexibility),
-# you can merge the LoRA weights directly into the base model.
+# you can merge the LoRA weights directly into the base model:
-# After this, the model behaves like a standard fine-tuned model and adapters cannot be separately managed.
 # model.merge_and_unload()
+# After this, the model behaves like a standard fine-tuned model.

 # Example inference (simple prompt)
-prompt = "What is the capital of France?" inputs = tokenizer(prompt, return_tensors="pt").to("cuda") # Ensure model and inputs are on the same device
+prompt = "What is the capital of France?" # Or use a proper instruction format if needed inputs = tokenizer(prompt, return_tensors="pt").to("cuda") # Ensure model and inputs are on the same device

 outputs = model.generate(**inputs, max_new_tokens=50)